PurpleB4T/DnD-Wiki/src/site/notes/09. DnD-Wiki/Homepage.md

 - Put in links to most important pages

 # Homebrew Overview
+If this is your first time playing with me, please be careful to read through this entire section.
+When picking your lineage/ race and class please use this site instead of books or other sources!
+If a subclass is not in this document you can use vanilla DnD as a source.
 ## Part 1 - General Character Creation
 - [[09.
 DnD-Wiki/Rules/Misc/Available Content\|Available Content]]
 - [[09.
 DnD-Wiki/Rules/Misc/Rules\|Rules]]